Political science beyond the classroom

 Life after Lander

 In today’s competitive marketplace, many employers are looking for well-rounded college graduates with a liberal arts education.
-Lander’s political and social sciences curricula are designed to give you this kind of foundation.
+Lander’s political science and sociology curricula are designed to give you this kind of foundation.
 Our graduates have:

 - Served their communities as administrators and counselors with the S.C.
 Department of Youth Services, Department of Social Services, and the Commission on Alcohol and Drug Abuse.